picocomputer/picocomputer.github.io/docs/source/ria.rst

    * - Name
      - Description
    * - freq
-     - 0-65535 Oscillator frequency in Hertz.
+     - 0-65535 Oscillator frequency as Hertz * 3.
+This results in a resolution of 1/3 Hz.
    * - duty
      - 0-255 (0-100%) Duty cycle of oscillator.
 This affects all waveforms.
    * - vol_attack